Apologies, but no results were found.

 Selected Publications & Presentations

 Professionally, Dr. Berg is the co-author of three books in the areas of Health Education and Physical Education.
-As well, he revised the NGO Right to Play’s Abilities First teacher trainer manual, co-authored the elementary school cycling program Guide to Ride for Grades 4-6 and updated Healthy Eating and Physical Activity Resource Guides and workshops for Action Schools!
-BC.
+He has worked with the NGO’s Right to Play and YFC Rurka Kalan on curriculum development around sport and play and co-authored Physical and Health Education Canada’s elementary school cycling program Guide to Ride for Grades 4-6.
 Stephen has presented at numerous conferences at the international, national, and provincial levels and has been an invited speaker by the University of Maribor, Slovenia and the University of Auckland, New Zealand.

 Robinson, D. B., Berg, S., & Gleddie, D. (2018).
 A scoping review of school-based physical activity and health eating/nutrition interventions.
 Revue phenEPS/PHEnex Journal, 9(2), 1-28.